The Clarksons: Visionary Thinking Brings a Buried Stream Back to Life

-“Projects of this magnitude are very rare on private land, said Mark.
-“They need special landowners like David and Faith to show initiative for their vision and to stick with the project through sometimes lengthy design, permitting, fundraising and construction phases.”
+“Projects of this magnitude are very rare on private land,” says Mark Eastman.
+“They need special landowners like David and Faith to show initiative and stick with the project through sometimes lengthy design, permitting, fundraising and construction phases.”

 Watch CVC transform the land and wildlife return to the restored stream.

 Daylighting the stream improved biodiversity and contributed to the health and connectivity of local ecosystems.
 “Nine species of fish have already moved in, and we anticipate brook trout will follow.
 Bobolink and Eastern Meadowlark—both threatened species—are enjoying the grassland beside the stream, and frogs and toads are thriving in the wetland,” said Sherwin Watson-Leung.